harshmarthak63/social-support-app/README.md

 ## AI Integration

-The application supports two AI providers:
+The application uses a smart fallback system with two AI providers:

+### Primary: Mistral AI
+- Primary AI provider for text generation
+- Uses mistral-small model
+- Requires `VITE_MISTRAL_API_KEY` in `.env` file

-### OpenAI GPT-3.5-turbo
+### Fallback: OpenAI GPT-3.5-turbo
-- Click the purple "Help Me Write" button (✨ icon) to generate suggestions using OpenAI
+- Automatic fallback if Mistral AI fails
 - Uses GPT-3.5-turbo model for text generation
 - Requires `VITE_OPENAI_API_KEY` in `.env` file

-### Mistral AI
-- Click the orange "Help Me Write" button (🧠 icon) to generate suggestions using Mistral AI
-- Uses mistral-small model for text generation
-- Requires `VITE_MISTRAL_API_KEY` in `.env` file

 ### How It Works
-1. Click the AI assistance button next to any textarea field in Step 3
+1. Click the "Help Me Write" button (✨ icon + text) next to any textarea field in Step 3
+2. The system first attempts to generate a suggestion using Mistral AI
+3. If Mistral AI fails (API key missing, rate limit, network error, etc.), it automatically falls back to OpenAI
+4. If both services fail, an appropriate error message is displayed
-2. The AI considers context from other form fields (employment status, income, housing, marital status, dependents)
+5. The AI considers context from other form fields (employment status, income, housing, marital status, dependents)
-3. A modal opens with the AI-generated suggestion
+6. A modal opens with the AI-generated suggestion
-4. Review and edit the suggestion as needed
+7. Review and edit the suggestion as needed
-5. Click "Accept" to add it to the form field, or "Discard" to close without saving
+8. Click "Accept" to add it to the form field, or "Discard" to close without saving

+**Note**: At least one API key (Mistral or OpenAI) is required for AI assistance to work.
+The application will automatically use the available service.

 ## Language Support